muaz-khan/WebRTC-Experiment/RTCMultiConnection/README.md

 // to create/open a new session
 connection.open('session-id');

-// if someone already created a session; to join it: use "connect" method connection.connect('session-id');
+// if someone already created a session; to join him: use "connect" method connection.connect('session-id');

 // get access to local or remote streams